 2. Put your headphones on

-If you’re able to, putting on your headphones or even a sound-cancelling headset will let you create your own bubble and soundproof yourself from the conversations or any movements in the open space.
-Some people will find inspiration in their favourite songs, others might listen to a relaxing playlist.
-If you spend your day with your headphones glued to your head, make sure you socialise during the breaks you regularly take during the day (having a coffee or lunch with your colleagues…).
+If you’re able to, putting on your headphones or even a sound-canceling headset will let you create your own bubble and soundproof yourself from conversations or any movements in the open space.
+Some people will find inspiration in their favorite songs, while others might listen to a relaxing playlist.
+If you spend your day with your headphones glued to your head, make sure you socialize during the breaks you regularly take during the day (having a coffee or lunch with your colleagues…).
 Otherwise, it might come off as standoffish, or like you’re avoiding everyone.

 3. Adjust your schedule

 If you have free access to the office and your boss and company allow it, opt for the quieter times to come in and do your work.
 Adjust your working schedule.
 You can arrive an hour or two earlier in the morning, finish later in the evening, or even take a later lunch break.
 Set aside these quiet moments alone for the tasks that need the most focus.

 4. Ask to work alone